-Our goal is to fundamentally improve surgery and maximize the number of patients who can derive the benefits of MIS.
-Through the use of computer-aided robotic technologies our objective is to create value for patients, surgeons, and hospitals as summarized below:
+Our goal is to fundamentally improve surgery and other acute interventions by enabling physicians and hospitals to improve outcomes for their patients, improve their patient's experience and the care team experience, and lower total cost to treat per patient episode.
+Through the use of smart, connected systems, robotic technologies, advanced imaging, and informatics, our objective is to create value for patients, surgeons, and hospitals as summarized below:

 Patient Value.
 We believe that the value of a surgical procedure to a patient can be defined as: Patient Value = Procedure Efficacy/Invasiveness.
 We define procedure efficacy as a measure of the success of the surgery in resolving the underlying disease and invasiveness as how disruptive and painful the treatment is itself.
-When the patient value of a da Vinci procedure is deemed higher than alternate treatment options, patients may seek out surgeons and hospitals that offer that specific da Vinci procedure, potentially resulting in a local market share shift for the specific treatment. da Vinci procedure adoption occurs procedure by procedure, and is driven by the relative patient value and total treatment costs of da Vinci procedures compared to alternative treatment options for the same disease state.
+When the patient value of a da Vinci procedure is deemed higher than alternate treatment options, patients may seek out surgeons and hospitals that offer that specific da Vinci procedure.
+Da Vinci procedure adoption occurs procedure by procedure and is driven by the relative patient value and total treatment costs of da Vinci procedures compared to alternative treatment options for the same disease state.
 We believe most patients will place higher value on procedures that are not only more efficacious, but also less invasive than alternative treatments.
 Our goal is to provide products to surgeons who in turn provide patients with procedure options that are both highly effective and less invasive than other surgical options.

 Surgeon Value.
-We train surgeons on the use of our da Vinci Surgical System and assist them in building their practices by their delivery of high patient value.
+We offer surgeons and their operating room staff training on the technical use of our products.
 We provide an ergonomic platform for surgeons to perform their procedures.
 We seek to provide surgeons with reliable and easy to use products.

 Hospital Value.
 We assist hospitals in building value by offering patient value using da Vinci products, thereby increasing surgical revenue and reducing costs through lower complication rates and reduced length of patient stay.
-We believe da

-Vinci Surgery is a cost effective approach to many surgeries as compared to alternative treatment options, as recognized in many published studies.
+We believe robotic-assisted surgery with the da Vinci Surgical System is a cost effective approach to many surgeries as compared to alternative treatment options, as recognized in many published studies.